daattali/daattali.github.io/shiny/payments.md

   L4J7V2
   Canada
   {: #checkcad .collapse}

+- Credit card <button data-target="#cccad" class="btn btn-link" data-toggle="collapse">Details</button>

+  If you would like to pay with a credit card, [let us know](mailto:dean@attalitech.com) and we will send you a link to a secure payment page.
+Note: a 3.50% service fee applies.
+  {: #cc .collapse}

 If paying in a **foreign currency**, your options are:

 - Wire transfer <button data-target="#wireforeign" class="btn btn-link" data-toggle="collapse">Details</button>